douglas444/aco-2dhp/README.md

 ```

 ## Running the script.sh
-The `script.sh` script can be used to run the aco-2dhp executable for all the proteins from the `input`.
+The `script.sh` script can be used to run the aco-2dhp binary for all the 8 sequences avaiable in the `input` file.
 The script will generate latex tables for all the results obtained.
-The script will also plot figures representing the best resultant conformation of each protein, as long the `2dhp-plot` executable is avaiable in the root of the project (The `2dhp-plot` executable avaiable in the root of the project was compiled in a linux x64.
-To compile a new `2dhp-plot` executable, check out this other repository: https://github.com/douglas444/2dhp-plot )
+The script will also plot figures representing the best resultant conformation of each protein, as long the `2dhp-plot` binary is avaiable in the root of the project (The `2dhp-plot` binary avaiable in the root of the project was compiled in a linux x64.
+To compile a new `2dhp-plot` binary, check out this other repository: https://github.com/douglas444/2dhp-plot )

 To run the `script.sh` script, execute the following commands from the root of the project
 ```